 So they sent him for more tests to rule out any of these further complications.

-He did not have a heart condition or restless leg syndrome (rls.)
-Now we needed to fix his breathing patterns to help him so he sleeps through the night … every night.
+He did not have a heart condition or restless leg syndrome (also known as RLS.)
+Now we needed to fix his breathing patterns to help him so he sleeps through the night, every night.

 What the doctor told us next explained the grumpiness, moodiness, temper tantrums, etc… in 11 little words:

 “He is waking up 8 times every hour, all night long.”

 Often times, one of these wake-ups would lead to a 1-2 hour time of being awake.
 This is why the symptoms of sleep apnea often resemble the symptoms of ADHD.
 They are tired, grumpy, moody, and anxious due to lack of sleep.

 A child waking at night is not rested enough to think or act the way that a rested child would think or act, and this is why they show that ADHD misdiagnosed is happening more & more.

 Our poor sweet baby boy was barely sleeping.

 Can you imagine how cranky that would make you?
 He was chronically tired, so by the time bedtime rolled around, he was exhausted and fell asleep within minutes.